No disc in the box: the physical edition, explained

 Why Rockstar says it is doing this

-The stated reason is pre-loading: with a code in every box, every player can have the game installed and ready at the moment of launch, rather than installing from a disc on the night.
-It also means the disc-drive-less PS5 and Series S are on exactly the same footing as every other console — Sony even re-shot a pre-order advert around a digital-edition PS5 after the announcement.
+The stated reason is pre-loading.
+With a code in every box, everyone can have the game installed and ready the second it unlocks.
+No disc install on launch night.
+It also puts the disc-drive-less PS5 and Series S on exactly the same footing as every other console.
+Sony even re-shot a pre-order advert around a digital-edition PS5 after the announcement.

 What it means for you

-- You need the storage free and a connection capable of a very large download — plan for that before 12 November.
+- You need the storage free and a connection that can handle a very large download.
+Sort both before 12 November.

 - Collectors get a box for the shelf; the traditional second-hand and lending market for this game is effectively gone.